jaateixeira/nameit/README.md

 NameIt is a software tool that renames research articles in pdf files in a standardised way.

-Based on the pdf metadata and on the content of the document first page, it renames the file by author, year, title, publication, and publisher.
+Based on the pdf metadata and on the content of the document first page, it renames the file  with author, year, title, publication, and publisher.

 # In-and-out